exercism/python/exercises/practice/rotational-cipher/.articles/performance/content.md

 ## Conclusion

-For a long string as input, is the translate approach the fastest, followed by ascii, alphabet and last recursion.
+For a long string as input, the `str.translate` approach the fastest, followed by ascii, alphabet, and finally recursion.
-For a short string as input, is the alphabet approach the fastest, followed by ascii, recursion and last translate.
+For a short string as input, is the alphabet approach the is the fastest, followed by ascii, recursion and finally  `str.translate`.

-This means that if you know the input is a short string, the fastest approach is to use the alphabet approach.
+This means that if you know the input is a short string, the fastest approach is to use the alphabet, and forgo the overhead of making and saving a translation dictionary.
-On the other hand, if you know the input is a long string, the fastest approach is to use the translate approach.
+On the other hand, if the input is a long string, the overhead of making a dictionary is amortized over the length of the text to be translated, and the fastest approach becomes `str.translate`.

 [approach-recursion]: https://exercism.org/tracks/python/exercises/rotational-cipher/approaches/recursion
 [approach-str-translate]: https://exercism.org/tracks/python/exercises/rotational-cipher/approaches/str-translate